 The question becomes, how can we better support these two organizations to create a harmonious relationship that systematically drives top-line revenue growth?

-Predictive lead scoring is a methodology for ranking leads to determine their sales-readiness, using predictive modeling to discover the most accurate and relevant data points for which to score.
-The first step is analyzing patterns from historical customer win/loss data in your marketing automation platform and CRM to find common criteria that make up your ideal target.
+The first step in lead scoring is analyzing patterns from historical customer win/loss data in your marketing automation platform and CRM to find common criteria that make up your ideal target.
 Scoring leads using a real-time account-based model, including both explicit information (such as business firmographics, industry spend and job growth), and implicit behavioral data (such as web searches, white paper downloads and social activity), will determine a lead’s sales-readiness.

 The more data you can find to help inform a lead’s intent, fit and propensity to buy your products, the better the lead score will perform.
 Remember though, garbage in is garbage out, so make sure you are purchasing high-quality data that is cleaned and updated on a regular cadence.

 What Do I Do with a Lead Score?